Infineon AURIX: HSM breakpoints not recognized after application reset

 What is an application (software) reset?

-In the context of Aurix debugging, an application reset refers to a reset initiated by the application code, typically running on the TriCore in the Aurix microcontroller.
+In the context of AURIX debugging, an application reset refers to a reset initiated by the application code, typically running on the TriCore in the AURIX microcontroller.
 Unlike a normal PORST (Power-On Reset), an application reset is not detectable by the debugger in real time and is too short to re-apply breakpoints within the HSM core for debugging of the code that is executed shortly after reset (i.e., startup code).

 Why breakpoints are affected?